 ×

-Vice President of PetroVietnam Technical Services Corporation (PTSC), Vietnam
+Deputy Director of PetroVietnam Technical Services Corporation (PTSC M&C), Vietnam

 ×